TheDaChicken/YoutubeLiveChannelRecorder/README.md

 # YoutubeLiveChannelRecorder
   Records Youtube Livestreams for given channels automatically!
+Technically this doesn't record, it downloads stream, but whatever.

 ### NOTE
   This is a server program.
 You will need to use the client in order to control this program.